Google-UW Machine Learning Seminar Series

 mappings of the original data.
 More recently, it has become clear

-a potentially more far reaching use of kernels is as a linear way
+that a potentially more far reaching use of kernels is as a linear way

 of